microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

 ![UI Sample](images/UI-Sample.png)

 # Automated Setup and Local Deployment
-Refer to [./scripts/README.md](./scripts/README.md) for autonamated configuration and local deployment of CopilotChat.
+Refer to [./scripts/README.md](./scripts/README.md) for automated configuration and local deployment of CopilotChat.

 # Manual Setup and Local Deployment
 ## Configure your environment